spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 * Play #1: (see [selected tasks](play-1-tasks.md) with description)
   - Create StreamBase base and application docker image based on CentOs7
   - Start, validate and stop nodes (unless executed via _mvn -DskipTests=true_ command or SkipTest checkbox in StreamBase Studio is seleced)
-  - Based on user information in ../ansible/global_vars/docker_hub.yml file:
+  - Based on user information in ../src/main/resources/global_vars/docker_hub.yml file:
     - tag application docker image
     - login to dockerhub, push image, logout from dockerhub
     - untag docker image when sucesfull pushed to dockerhub
   - Remove both docker images (unless executed via _mvn -DskipTests=true_ command or SkipTest checkbox in StreamBase Studio is seleced)

 * Play #2: (see [selected tasks](play-2-tasks.md) with description)
-  - Create a security group and ec2 instance(s) based on information in ../ansible/global_vars/aws_config.yml file
+  - Create a security group and ec2 instance(s) based on information in ../src/main/resources/global_vars/aws_config.yml file
   - Update inventory list - newly created ec2 instance(s) IP address will be placed into inventory list/group stored in memory
   - Wait for instance(s) to power on and ssh will be available for connection

 * Play #3: (see [selected tasks](play-3-tasks.md) with description)
   - Install Docker on ec2 instance(s)
-  - Pull application docker image
+  - Pull application docker image from DockerHub
   - Copy additional-scripts to /home/centos/additional-scripts folder located on new instance(s)

 * Play #4: